okfn/opendatasurvey/docs/site-admins/index.md

 ### Configuration

-Configuration of a census **site** is down via Google Spreadsheets.
+Each Census **site** is configured via Google Spreadsheets.
 Each spreadsheet must be "public on the web" **and** "published to the web" (see Google Spreadsheets for details on how to ensure this).

 We can divide the configuration required for a **site** into two types:

- * **'Site config'** – the fundamental configuration for a site, such as the title, plus, links to the other config files required (e.g.: places, datasets and questions)
+ * **'Site config'** – the fundamental configuration for a site, such as the title, plus links to the other config sheets required (e.g.: places, datasets and questions)
  * **'Census config'** – the list of Places, Datasets and Questions to use for this census.
-The site config contains pointers to where to find this.
+The site config contains pointers to where to find these.

-Both types of configuration should be stored in publicly accessible Google spreadsheets (one file for app config and one each for places, datasets and questions).
+Both types of configuration should be stored in publicly accessible Google spreadsheets (one file for app config and one each for places, datasets and question sets).

-Our recommended approach is to have all of these as separate sheets in one large google spreadsheet that is made 'public on the web' (you can then access those sheets as CSV files).
+Our recommended approach is to have all of these as separate sheets in one large google spreadsheet document that is made 'public on the web' (each sheet can then be accessed as a CSV file).

 Here is a [Template General Config Spreadsheet][template-config].

-The Site config options (the first sheet in that spreadsheet) are fully documented in the Appendix below.
+The Site config options (the first sheet in that spreadsheet) are documented in the Appendix below.

-## Howtos
+## How-tos

 ### Configuring your Census

 For the Census to work properly you need to do some initial basic configuration:

  * Add a list of places for the Census to cover – see [Setting up Places](#setting-up-places) below
- * Set `title` value in your General Config as appropriate e.g. "US City Open Data Census"
+ * Set a `title` value in your General Config as appropriate e.g. "US City Open Data Census"

 Next steps: